Anandkhanapure007/evolent-assignment/README.md

 # Running the app.

-Clone Notifications on your machine and follow the steps: git clone https://github.com/Anandkhanapure007/evolent-assignment.git
+Clone assignment on your machine and follow the steps: git clone https://github.com/Anandkhanapure007/evolent-assignment.git

 Make sure you have node installed on your machine.
 If not follow the steps: